Tax deductions are the number-one way to increase your tax refund

 Cost of Managing Tax Affairs

-You’re able to claim expenses that relate to managing your taxes, including the fee you pay for lodging your tax return.
+You can claim expenses that relate to managing your taxes, including the tax agent fees you pay for lodging your tax return.
 You may also be able to claim back tax reference books, quantity surveyor reports and any interest charges from the ATO, if applicable.